 • Ligament damage due to injury

 Depending on the severity of the condition, treatment options vary.
-Physical activity and yoga are useful options for improving joint flexibly.
-Hot and cold therapy treatment, proper sleep, weight loss, are other recommended treatment options.
+Physical activity and yoga are useful options for improving joint flexibility Hot and cold therapy treatment, proper sleep, and weight loss, are other recommended treatment options.
 Some medications such are “analgesics (acetaminophen), NSAIDs (Advil), corticosteroids” are given for pain relief.
 But, changing lifestyle, eating proper diet and vitamins, and regular physical activities are the best options to reduce osteoarthritis risks.

 Additional Reasons That Can Cause Osteoarthritis